o3de/community/Migration Guides/Lumberyard to O3DE/Misc-Documents/Tutorials/Starter-Game-On-Atom/README.md

 #### 1.1.
 Requirements

 - Python 3.7.5 or Python 3.8
 - The project is currently utilizing Lumberyard 1.28.
 Any conversion tools are authored assuming 1.28.
-If the project is not on 1.28, please see https://wiki.agscollab.com/display/lmbr/Migration+Guide+-+Ly1.x+to+O3DE on how to upgrade your project to Lumberyard 1.28.
 - Transitioning a Lumberyard project to O3DE is best performed utilizing a source code version of O3DE.
 This is available at https://github.com/o3de/o3de

 #### 1.2.
 Project